Back to Help search page

 Important information

-• The Revalidation or DP Refresher Course may be completed up to 12-months before the revalidation date set by the NI.
+The Revalidation Course may be completed up to 12-months before the revalidation date set by the NI.
 The course will be valid for a period of 12 months only, in which time the DPO must send in an application into the NI.

 Masters holding a DP certificate can claim for the DP sea time due to their direct responsibility for and supervision of the DP operations.
 In this case, the DP sea time shall be recorded in the NI or IMCA logbook, signed and stamped as the DP Master.